projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

   folders (such as ``misc/``) by the build scripts.

 * Doxygen-generated material used to create all API-specific documents found at http://projectacrn.github.io/latest/api/.
-The doc build process uses doxygen to scan source files in the hypervisor and device-model folders, and from sources in the acrn-kernel repo (as explained later).
+The documentation build process uses doxygen to scan source files in the hypervisor and device-model folders, and from sources in the acrn-kernel repo (as explained later).